slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

     This option requires the mapping between artifact and attestation (or attestation vessel) to be 1:1.

-A combination of these options allows for a bootstrap process where projects that want to generate build provenance attestations can begin publishing attestations in a way that is directly tied to a source release or built artifact without needing to wait for the upstream package registry to support
+A combination of these options allows for a bootstrapping process where projects that want to generate build provenance attestations can begin publishing attestations in a way that is directly tied to a source release or built artifact without needing to wait for the upstream package registry to support